mw5868/Exoplanet-Project/README.md

 ```
 ## Generating a transit model using BATMAN
-The BATMAN library is an opensouce code library which enables simple simulation of transit lightcurves using user defined paramenters (Examples above)
+The BATMAN library is an open-source code library which enables simple simulation of transit lightcurves using user defined parameters (Examples above)
 The BATMAN tutorial and documentation can be found [HERE](https://www.cfa.harvard.edu/~lkreidberg/batman/tutorial.html)

 ```python